MoniMurray/higher_lower/README.md

 In final touch ups I included [bespoke messages](https://www.w3schools.com/howto/howto_js_alert.asp) to the user using HTML, CSS and Javascript instead of more impersonal windows alerts, including [template literals](https://www.w3schools.com/js/tryit.asp?filename=tryjs_templates_quotes) in personalised messages.
 [Replaying the game](https://www.w3schools.com/js/js_window_location.asp) was included by using the location.reload() property which I found [here](https://www.w3schools.com/jsref/met_loc_reload.asp).

-Occasionally my randomly generated numbers confused the player by having two numbers the same beside each other - in this case the next number is neither Higher nor Lower.
 I used [this YouTube video](https://www.youtube.com/watch?v=5sNGqsMpW1E) to add a simple shuffle to my numbers array.
+This will be more useful in implementing the *future features* idea of a larger number span.
 Having played the game alot myself during production, it added a little fun to my work!

 #### CI course content

 When I couldn't quite remember how to do something taught in the course content, I reviewed it on the [LMS](https://learn.codeinstitute.net/ci_program/diplomainfullstacksoftwarecommoncurriculum)!

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

-## Content

 ## Technologies used